 Cycling ecological cycles include the movement of resources such as water, carbon, nitrogen, and other elements that are fundamental to all other ecosystem functions.

-Damage (to ecosystem) a substantial level of impact, generally from a single disturbance event.
+Damage (to ecosystem) a substantial level of impact, generally from a single disturbance event such as a bulldozing event.

 Degradation (of an ecosystem) a persistent decline in the structure, function and composition of an ecosystem compared to its former state, generally from frequent or persistent impacts.